 They say April showers bring blooming flowers – but the same could be said for global warming.
-A recent study conducted by scientists from Boston University, Harvard University, and the University of Wisconsin found that flowers are blooming faster and faster each year, with this year being the peak.
+A recent study conducted by scientists from Boston University, Harvard University, and the University of Wisconsin found that flowers are blooming faster and faster each year, with this year being the peak year.

-They used historical data collected by legendary biologists Henry David Thoreau and Aldo Leopold to graph the values; the data was 161-year-old and nearly 80-year-old, allowing them to see how the flowering patterns have changed over the years.
+Scientists used historical data collected by legendary biologists Henry David Thoreau and Aldo Leopold to graph the values; they used data which was 161 and 80 year-old and nearly 80-year-old, allowing them to see how the flowering patterns have changed over the years.
 The time period spanned from the early stages of the industrial revolution, where man-made climate change was almost non-existent, to modern times.

-They found that for every 1 degree Celsius rise in average spring temperatures flowers bloom up to 4.1 days earlier, which means that some flowers can bloom earlier with even one week.
-The big question here is how well can plants keep up with this accelerating rhithm; so far, thankfully, they seem to be coping, but it’s not clear if they’ll be able to do so in the future..
+They found that for every 1 degree Celsius rise (1.8 Fahrenheit) in average spring temperatures flowers bloom up to 4.1 days earlier, which means that some flowers can bloom earlier with even one week.
+The big question here is how well can plants keep up with this accelerating rhithm; so far, they seem to be coping, but it’s not clear if they’ll be able to do so in the future..

 “It’s just remarkable that they can physiologically handle this,” said study leader Elizabeth Ellwood, a biologist at Boston University in Massachusetts.
 But Ellwood suspects that “at some point this won’t be the case anymore as winter gets shorter.”
 “Something’s gotta give.”